 Concern for the ethical treatment of animals, protecting the environment, living virtuously, feeling spiritually 'lighter', and fueling oneself nutritiously are fundamental reasons why people may choose the vegan diet.
-Most vegans are, in fact, very health conscious and committed to doing both their body and the planet good.
-This is why it's so controversial to many to suggest that veganism may be doing more harm than good.
+Most vegans are, admirably, very health conscious and committed to doing both their body and the planet good.
+This is why it's so controversial to many to suggest that veganism may not be as healthy afterall.
 Of course the vegan has heard this argument ad nauseam for years, usually from omnivores who ‘just don’t get it’.
 To date this argument has been largely based on what most vegans already know - a few nutritional deficiencies which, with intelligent dietary planning, can be overcome.
-This article however provides a much greater in depth look at the health effects of the vegan diet, from a perspective very few in the medical and nutritional fields understand, and understood even less by most of those who, with the best of intentions, decide to go vegan.
+This article however provides a far greater in-depth look at the health effects of the vegan diet, offering a perspective very few in the medical and nutritional fields fully understand or discuss, and understood even less by most of those who, with the best of intentions, decide to go vegan.
 The information here is based on the findings of decades of biochemical and nutritional research.
-It explains why some vegans may do well on the diet, but why for many in the long run it can lead to detrimental health effects as has been seen over and over again in clinical practice.
-To be very clear from the outset, this article is written from a place of service and caring for the vegan, respecting fully everyone’s right to make their own food choices.
-It is meant to empower the open-minded vegan (as well as those looking to make the dietary leap) with vital information that in all likelihood has not been presented to them; and information that, for those who are encountering health challenges, will also provide answers to health-related questions they may be pondering.
-Ultimately, it is to support and encourage everyone to make more fully informed decisions when it comes to designing their diet.
+It explains why some vegans can do well on the diet, but why for others in the long run it can lead to detrimental health effects as has been seen over and over again in clinical practice.
+To be very clear from the outset, this article is written from a place of service and caring for the vegan, fully respecting their commitment to health and everyone’s right to make their own food choices.
+It is meant to empower the information-curious vegan (as well as those looking to make the dietary leap) with vital concepts that likely have never been presented to them; and information that, for those on the diet who are encountering health challenges, will also provide answers to health-related questions they may be pondering.
+It is written from having seen far too many clinical cases of vegans suffering in poor health, and who's health subsequently improved with either the adoption of some limited meat or, at the very least, targeted and advanced nutritional support as discussed in this article which can more optimally support those who choose to remain vegan.
+Ultimately, this article is to support and encourage everyone to make more fully informed decisions when it comes to designing their diet.

 Most vegans and non-vegans alike can generally agree that the vegan diet has a few inherent nutritional deficiencies.
 These conversations commonly revolve around the lack of protein and B12.
 The defending rebuttal is that vegan foods also supply protein (true), and B12 can be obtained through supplements, tempeh, nori, and fortified foods including brewer’s yeast.
 As long as one diligently prepares meals with this in mind, key deficiencies can be avoided.
 However, this is a world away from addressing the complexity of the deficiencies.
 To begin with, vegan sources of B12 such as seaweed, spirulina and brewer’s yeast contain cobamides which effectively block the intake of true B12.
 At least there are proactive and well-known actions one can take here, and most vegans know the importance of supplementing with B12 to limit the extent of true B12 deficiency.
 (Even so, despite B12 being known amongst vegans as one of the more important nutrients to supplement, the majority of vegans are still deficient.
 Even those who have levels around 250pg/mL and who would be considered 'normal' by U.S. standards should know that such guidelines are much outdated, with Japan and Europe marking anything below 500-550pg/mL as low and potentially damaging to long term cognitive functioning).
 Many are also not told when getting their B12 tested, that the body is able to store B12 for up to 3 to 5 years.
 This means that, even after being a vegan for several years, B12 serum tests can still appear normal, and damage may be in the works long before the deficiency is ever identified.
 Still, with smart supplementation, planning, and recommended annual testing together with this knowledge, B12 levels can certainly be managed.
 Much more insidious however are the numerous imbalances that are far less commonly known, as we are about to examine here.